 Baking soda is another common household ingredient that does a good job of loosening up stubborn debris and bacteria from teeth.
 Use baking soda at home to create an all-natural toothpaste:

 This is a popular natural method that you can use daily to keep your dentures nice and clean.
-As a bonus, it won’t leave the unsavory taste of vinegar in your mouth.
+As a bonus, it won’t leave the unsavoury taste of vinegar in your mouth.

 New to dentures?
 There’s a bit of a regimen that’s recommended to ensure your set stays nice and clean.
 For best results, follow this suggested care routine: